1991 Leningrad municipal election

-The 1991 Leningrad municipal elections took place one June 12, 1991 in the city of Leningrad (modern-day Saint Petersburg), located in the then-Soviet republic of Russia.
+The 1991 Leningrad municipal elections took place on June 12, 1991 in the city of Leningrad (modern-day Saint Petersburg), located in the then-Soviet republic of Russia.
 The elections included the city's first popular mayoral election and a non-binding referendum on whether to change the city's name to its historic name of "Saint Petersburg".
 The elections coincided with the 1991 Russian presidential election.

 Roughly two-thirds of the city's approximately three million eligible voters participated in the election.

 Background

 The election coincided with the first (and ultimately only) round of the 1991 Russian presidential election, which was won by Boris Yeltsin.
 The coinciding presidential election was first-ever popular election of a Russian leader.
 Also coinciding with the election was a mayoral election in Moscow and a presidential election in Tatarstan.
 Additionally coinciding was a referendum in Sverdlovsk on renaming their city to its former name of "Yekaterinburg".

 The election was the first ever popular election of a city administrator in the city's history.